 “Selected dimensions and metrics cannot be queried together.”

 Now, I could have edited our failed attempts to run this report out of this post and just said – “this isn’t possible.”
-But there’s an important lesson here that I wanted to share with you.
+But there’s a valuable lesson here that I wanted to share with you.

-Sometimes you don’t absolutely know what you can and can’t do until you try.
+Sometimes you don’t know what you can and can’t do until you try.

 Just because you can dream it, doesn’t mean Google Analytics can do it